Skip to main content

 The awork MCP server should work with all chat clients that support the Model Context Protocol.
 This includes Claude Code, Copilot in Visual Studio Code, and others.

 💡 You can also connect manually using an API key if your client doesn't support OAuth.
+In this case, be aware that the MCP Server uses Admin permissions.

 See our Developer Docs for details.